Anaemia management in people with chronic kidney disease

 NICE clinical guidelines are recommendations about the treatment and care of people with specific diseases and conditions in the NHS in England and Wales.

-The guideline was developed by the Short Clinical Guidelines Technical Team.
-The team worked with a group of healthcare professionals (including consultants, GPs and nurses), patients and carers, and technical staff, who reviewed the evidence and drafted the recommendations.
+The guideline was developed by the National Clinical Guideline Centre.
+The Centre worked with a group of healthcare professionals (including consultants, GPs and nurses), patients and carers, and technical staff, who reviewed the evidence and drafted the recommendations.
 The recommendations were finalised after public consultation.

 This guidance represents the view of NICE, which was arrived at after careful consideration of the evidence available.
 Healthcare professionals are expected to take it fully into account when exercising their clinical judgement.
 However, the guidance does not override the individual responsibility of healthcare professionals to make decisions appropriate to the circumstances of the individual patient, in consultation with the patient and/or guardian or carer, and informed by the summary of product characteristics of any drugs they are considering.